ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 while the old records are accessed via the special `input` variable, which provides access to the two old records and their slots, including the payloads that contain application-specific data.
-The picture for new records and values in `Output` is less clear form the documentation: experimentation suggests that the new records are obtained by serializing the output value in `Output` (which, recall, may be a tuple).
+The picture for new records and values in `Output` is less clear from the documentation: experimentation suggests that the new records are obtained by serializing the output value in `Output` (which, recall, may be a tuple).